-Knowing how much a product costs is essential to determining actual profitability.
-Yet most decisions are based on the standard cost of the product, given that it is not always easy to get an accurate picture of the actual cost.
-Actual costing functionality provided by the Material Ledger component of SAP Controlling bridges this gap.
-It provides the ability to capture actual costs by tracking variances at the material (product) level.
-This section provides an overview of actual costing in SAP Material Ledger.
+Knowing how much your products cost is essential to determining actual profitability.
+Yet most decisions are based on the standard cost of your products since it is not easy to determine your actual costs.
+Actual costing by SAP Material Ledger bridges this gap.
+It provides you the ability to capture actual costs by tracking variances at the material level.
+Let's examine SAP Actual Costing.

 SAP Material Ledger inventory valuation includes the following:

-- Determining price: single-level and multi-level prices are determined based on the type of transactions performed.
+Determining price: single-level and multi-level prices are based on the type of transaction.

-SAP Material Ledger collects material movement data throughout the month and keeps track of which materials were used for the production of specific goods in production/process orders.
+SAP Material Ledger collects material movement data during the month and keeps track of materials used for the production of specific goods in production/process orders.

-The SAP Materials Management module (in combination with the FI module) tracks goods movements and their values at standard cost, while the SAP Material Ledger tracks goods movement values at standard and actual costs.
-In other words, SAP Material Ledger can be considered a second set of books where each material has a record of all goods movements for actual valuation.
+SAP Materials Management in combination with FI tracks goods movements and values at standard cost, while SAP Material Ledger tracks goods movement values at standard and actual costs.
+You can consider SAP Material Ledger as a second set of books where each material has a record of all goods movements for actual valuation.

 You run SAP Material Ledger closing cockpit every month to perform actual costing using transaction code CKMLCP.
-The menu path is as follows: Accounting • Controlling • Product Cost Controlling • Actual Costing/Material Ledger • Actual Costing • CKMLCP—Edit Costing Run.
+The menu path is: Accounting • Controlling • Product Cost Controlling • Actual Costing/Material Ledger • Actual Costing • CKMLCP—Edit Costing Run.

 The first step is to create a costing run and assign relevant plants.
 After selecting plant(s), the Material Ledger closing cockpit requires several steps as shown in Figure 1.1